MBTiles Architecture & Limits

 File Size & Row Count Boundaries

-Theoretically, SQLite supports databases up to 281 TB and 2^63 rows.
-In practice, MBTiles files rarely exceed 100 GB in production environments.
+SQLite supports databases up to 281 TB and 2^63 rows in theory.
+In practice, MBTiles files rarely exceed 100 GB in production.
 Beyond this threshold, VACUUM operations become prohibitively slow, backup windows expand, and file transfer latency impacts deployment pipelines.
-Additionally, operating system file descriptors and memory-mapped I/O limits can cause unpredictable read stalls when serving multi-gigabyte containers over HTTP.
+Operating system memory-mapped I/O limits can cause unpredictable read stalls when serving multi-gigabyte containers over HTTP.

-Tile density also dictates practical limits.
-A global dataset at zoom level 14 contains over 4.2 billion potential tiles.
-Even with sparse generation, storing 10% of that grid pushes the container into the 50–80 GB range, where index fragmentation and page cache thrashing begin to impact query latency.
+Tile density dictates practical limits.
+A global dataset at zoom level 14 has over 4.2 billion potential tiles.
+Even sparse coverage at that level pushes container sizes into the 50–80 GB range, where index fragmentation and page cache thrashing begin to affect query latency.

 Concurrency & Write Serialization

 SQLite’s default journaling mode serializes all write operations.
-During large-scale tile generation, concurrent worker processes will encounter database is locked errors if they attempt simultaneous INSERT or UPDATE statements.
-This bottleneck becomes the primary scaling constraint for distributed generation clusters.
+During large-scale tile generation, concurrent worker processes will encounter database is locked errors when attempting simultaneous INSERT or UPDATE statements.
+This bottleneck is the primary scaling constraint for distributed generation clusters.

-To maintain pipeline throughput, engineers typically batch inserts within explicit transactions, disable synchronous writes (PRAGMA synchronous = OFF), and route all generation through a single coordinator process.
+To maintain pipeline throughput, batch inserts within explicit transactions, disable synchronous writes (PRAGMA synchronous = OFF during bulk loading), and route all writes through a single coordinator process.
 For detailed mitigation strategies and tested locking workarounds, see Resolving SQLite Locks in Large MBTiles Generation.

-The tile_row value in MBTiles follows the TMS standard, where the origin (0,0) is at the bottom-left of the tile grid.
-Most web mapping libraries (Mapbox GL, Leaflet, OpenLayers) expect Google Maps/Yandex coordinates, where (0,0) is at the top-left.
-The conversion formula is deterministic:
+The tile_row in MBTiles follows TMS convention: row 0 is at the bottom (south) of the tile grid.
+Most web mapping libraries (MapLibre GL, Leaflet, OpenLayers) use Google Maps / XYZ convention, where row 0 is at the top (north).
+The deterministic conversion is:

-Failure to apply this transformation during ingestion results in vertically flipped maps.
-Additionally, the specification caps zoom levels at 22, though practical rendering rarely exceeds zoom 18 due to diminishing geographic precision and exponential tile count growth.
+Failing to apply this transformation during ingestion results in a vertically flipped map.
+The specification caps zoom levels at 22, though practical rendering rarely exceeds zoom 18 due to diminishing geographic precision and exponential tile count growth.

 Production Workflow Integration